sangnguyen1006/family-with-fasta-env/README.md

 --> Change "From: ubuntu:20.04" to "From: ubuntu:23.04" problem solved

-## 10. Common command using for working with simgularity imgae
+## 10. Common command using for working with singularity imgae
 Build a Singulary image
 ```
 $ singularity pull library://lolcow